cvxgrp/cone_prog_refine/README.md

 as is the number of `cpsr` iterations (by default, for small problems, 2).

 **Problem classes.**
-It can currently solve cone programs whose cone constraints are products of the [zero cone](https://en.wikipedia.org/wiki/System_of_linear_equations), [the non-negative orhant](https://en.wikipedia.org/wiki/Linear_programming), and any number of [second-order cones](https://en.wikipedia.org/wiki/Second-order_cone_programming),
+`cpsr` can currently solve cone programs whose cone constraints are products of the [zero cone](https://en.wikipedia.org/wiki/System_of_linear_equations), [the non-negative orhant](https://en.wikipedia.org/wiki/Linear_programming), and any number of [second-order cones](https://en.wikipedia.org/wiki/Second-order_cone_programming),